 We practice mindfulness both formally and informally.
 Our formal practice is when we choose to meditate, and this can be done either sitting, lying down, walking or standing.
 Most folks new to the practice will stick to sitting or lying – there’s no rights or wrongs here, it’s whatever blows your hair back.

 And our informal practice is an any time, any place, any moment of the day kinda deal.
-You can start right now!
-It’s simply pausing to notice where your head is at, and time and time (and time and time and time and time and time again) redirecting it to the present moment.
+You can start right now; it’s simply pausing to notice where your head is at, and time and time (and time and time and time and time and time again) redirecting it.
 Here are some simple ways we can do that: